DanMolenhouse/CMU-95-702-Distributed-Systems-Project3/README.md

 **Tasks:**

-0. Build a standalone blockchain that allows the user to:
+1. Build a standalone blockchain that allows the user to:
-  a.
-View basic blockchain status.
+  - View basic blockchain status.
 This includes:
     - Number of transactions on the chain
     - Difficulty of the most recent block
     - Total difficulty for all blocks
     - Hashes per second of the current machine
     - Expected hashes for whole chain
     - Nonce for the most recent block
     - Hash of the whole chain
-  b.
-Add a transaction to the chain.
+  - Add a transaction to the chain.
 For the purposes of this simple blockchain, a transaction is simply a string that says something like "Bob pays Joe 50 Coins".
 The user also chooses a difficulty in this step, which is the number of leading 0's in the hash of the block.
-  c.
-Verify the blockchain.
+  - Verify the blockchain.
-  d.
-Corrupt the chain.
+  - Corrupt the chain.
-  e.
-Repair the chain and eliminate corruption.
+  - Repair the chain and eliminate corruption.

-1. Create a distributed system where a remote client interacts with a blockchain API
+2. Create a distributed system where a remote client interacts with a blockchain API
+3.

 **Topics/Skills covered:**